crossplane/docs/content/v1.14/cli/command-reference.md

 | ------------ | -------------          | ------------------------------                |
 | `-f`         | `--package-files=PATH` | A comma-separated list of xpkg files to push. |
 {{< /table >}}

-For example, to push a package named `my-configuration` use
-`crossplane xpkg push -f my-configuration.xpkg`

 ### xpkg update